 - PROMT Translator – Words, sentences and websites can be translated with the PROMT app.
 Terms of different subject areas can be translated.
 The app offers voice recognition and voice output as well as a language guide for trips abroad, which can also be used offline.
 In addition, the app creates a search history.
 The online version of the app is free of charge; however, the offline version (except the language guide) is not.

-For more detailed information, please see the description at the iTunes Store.
+For more detailed information, please see the description at the iTunes Store or Google Store.

 You could be interested in this too